 - Preheat oven 350°F (175°C).
 Line a cookie tray (or two) with parchment paper and reserve until needed.

 - Using your stand mixer or a large bowl and a wooden spoon, cream together butter and sugars (about 2 minutes).
-Add eggs, vanilla and water if using and beat well (about 1 minute) until light and smooth.
+Add eggs, vanilla and water (if using) and beat well (about 2 minutes) until light and smooth.